FSuhas/Goblin-Brain-Saver/README.md

 # Goblin Brain Saver - Turtle WoW 1.12 Addon

 ## Description:
-Goblin Brain Saver is a World of Warcraft 1.12 addon that allows you to save, restore, and organize your talent specializations.
+Goblin Brain Saver is a Turtle wow addon that allows you to save, restore, and organize your talent specializations.
 It integrates seamlessly with the game UI using a custom Spellbook-inspired window.

 ![alt text](image.png)